|

 When you ship boxes, crates, or pallets, ensure the pallets are certified and the crates are made from plywood or heat-treated wood that meets ISPM 15 standards.

-Not following these rules can lead to expensive fumigation of your entire shipment.
+Failing to follow these rules can result in the costly fumigation of your entire shipment.
 Remember that these rules apply to packing materials, not to the goods themselves.

-It's important to distinguish between wood-packing rules for international shipping and the fumigation requirements for sending goods to Oceania, particularly the Brown Marmorated Stink Bug (BMSB) regulations when shipping from the USA to Australia and New Zealand.
+It's essential to distinguish between wood-packing rules for international shipping and the fumigation requirements for sending goods to Oceania, particularly the regulations for the Brown Marmorated Stink Bug (BMSB) when shipping from the USA to Australia and New Zealand.

 All cargo to Oceania must be fully fumigated.
 Although you might consider avoiding fumigation fees by checking the lists of high-risk goods on the Australian DAWR and New Zealand MPI websites, we strongly recommend fumigating your cargo before it leaves the USA through your ocean freight carrier.

-Fumigation typically costs around $30 per cubic meter, with a minimum charge of $100 to $300.
+Fumigation typically costs around $30 per cubic meter, with a minimum charge of $100 to $300 per application.
 You can avoid potential complications and penalties upon arrival by choosing to fumigate.
-Failing to meet BMSB regulations can lead to expensive fumigation and penalties at the destination.
+Failing to meet BMSB regulations can result in costly fumigation and penalties upon arrival at the destination.

 Wood packing restrictions in international cargo transportation are also known as ISPM 15 rules.
 It also applies to cargo that contains wooden packing materials for shipping from the USA.

-ISPM 15 is a regulation aimed at preventing the global spread of plant pests and diseases by controlling wooden packaging materials in international shipping.
+ISPM 15 is a regulation designed to prevent the global spread of plant pests and diseases by controlling wooden packaging materials in international shipping.
 Established by the International Plant Protection Convention and the United Nations (IPPC), these rules apply to wooden boxes, pallets, crates, and other wood packaging.
 There may also be additional pest control restrictions for shipments from the USA, particularly to countries like Australia and New Zealand, which have strict regulations.
 For example, refer to the Australian Government Department of Agriculture and Water Resources website.

-When shipping items from the USA that use raw wood packaging, you must follow ISPM15 regulations.
+When shipping items from the USA that use raw wood packaging, you must comply with ISPM 15 regulations.
 This requires fumigating or heat-treating the wood to eliminate insects and fungi.

 All wood packaging must have an approved IPPC stamp.
-Your shipment will be inspected in the U.S. and upon arrival in countries following IPPC guidelines to ensure compliance with ISPM15 standards.
+Your shipment will be inspected in the U.S. and upon arrival in countries that follow IPPC guidelines to ensure compliance with ISPM 15 standards.

 IPPS stamps are required on wooden pallets and for boxes or crates containing wood packing materials when shipping from the USA, unless a fumigation certificate is provided.
 Officials may still request fumigation certificates, even with stamped freight packing.

-A stamp on the packaging showing that it has been heat-treated and meets ISPM 15 standards is very important.
-If you don’t comply, you can face serious shipping problems when sending goods from the USA to other countries.
+A stamp on the packaging indicating that it has been heat-treated and meets ISPM 15 standards is crucial.
+If you don’t comply, you may encounter significant shipping issues when sending goods from the USA to other countries.
 Wooden boxes, crates, or pallets without ISPM 15 stamps might be rejected for international transport and could be sent back for fumigation or repacking.

 Since 2010, the U.S. has required ISPM 15 standards for all freight shipments.
 Cargo that does not meet these standards must be fumigated immediately; if not, it will be denied entry and re-exported or destroyed.